had/easyfrenchtax/README.md

 - Outputs fields 3VG/3VH for form 2042C, and frame 5 (512-524) + fields 903/913 for form 2074

 # Known issues
-- There is currently a problem in computing taxes for single individuals.
 - The minimum fee deduction for salaries is not taken into account

 # Contact and contributions